 9. Make a vinegar – fill a jar about 3/4 full with fresh leaves.
 Cover with apple cider vinegar.
 Cap with a non-metallic lid and let steep in a cool dark place for a few weeks.
 Strain and use as a hair wash or add to your bath water.
 You can also use this in food dishes & salad dressings instead of plain vinegar.

 10. Make candied lemon balm leaves – This is a favorite kid activity around here!
 Beat an egg white with a tiny bit of water.
 Dip lemon balm leaves in the mixture, then dip in sugar.
-Lay on a parchment lined baking sheet.
-You can air dry these, though we like to speed up the process by putting them in a 200 degree F oven until they look dry, but not browned.
+Lay the coated leaves on a parchment lined baking sheet.
+Place the baking sheet in a 200 degree F oven until the leaves look dry, but not browned.
 Check after 20 minutes and every 5 to 10 after that.

 11. Make Lemon Balm & Honey Butter – Mix half a stick (4 tablespoons) of softened butter with a pinch of finely chopped lemon balm.
 Add a drizzle of honey to taste.
 Yummy on hot fresh bread or biscuits!